facebookincubator/velox/velox/docs/functions/presto/math.rst

     The mean and value must be real values and the standard deviation must be a real and positive value (all of type DOUBLE).

+    positive integers with numberOfTrials greater or equal to value.